top of page

 Welcome

 Welcome to my website, here you can find all the info you need about me!
 From projects, to work experience, this website has a lot, so feel free to hop around.
-I have shown off 5 projects here, but 20+ projects can be found in the projects section!
+I have shown off 6 projects above, but 20+ projects can be found in the projects section!
 If you don't see something you need, feel free to contact me.